SaiCharanMarrivada/Reintroduction-to-proofs/README.md

 ## Reintroduction to proofs
 My solutions to [reintroduction to proofs](https://adam.math.hhu.de/#/g/emilyriehl/reintroductiontoproofs) lean game.
-I tried to use proof terms instead of tactics directly.
+I tried to use proof terms instead of tactics directly whenever I can.